 For smaller radiuses, the panel may be segmented into a series of narrow strips.
 Generally, two intermediate top hats are used in lieu of a wide joint top hat at vertical joints to prevent overstressing of the panel.
 The following is a typical vertical joint detail.
 For more details, refer to 'Construction details - EQUTIONE with face fixings on metal frame' document.

 Weatherproofing

 System compliance

-EQUITONE façade systems have been assessed for the purpose of compliance with the NCC FP1.4 and P.2.2.2 for the following scope:
+EQUITONE façade systems have been assessed for the purpose of compliance with Clause E2 of the NZBC for the following scope:

 With flexible weather barrier (sarking):